sriramsenthill/trance/README.md

 ---

 With these steps, you're set up to utilize Trance effectively in your development environment!
-Enjoy building your AI-powered hiring solution!